vladg14/DAGaml/README.md

 Implements syntactically canonical Recursive DAG, i.e. nodes are either regular nodes or a rooted DAGs themselves.
 Thus, we add a special kind of leaf called Output

 ## UBDAG(leaf, node)
-Implements Binary DAG using ephemeron to weakly record nodes in the unique table.
+Implements syntactically canonical Binary DAG using ephemeron to weakly record nodes in the unique table.
 Implements memoization facilities using weakly referenced inputs